roman-milk/roman-milk.github.io/rob-and-gail.md

+===

- ****** Rob and Gail Ch.
-02 ****** byJust_Plain_Bob© Everyone seemed to have a good time although there was one sour moment for me when I saw Gail off to the side of the patio talking to Norm.
+Everyone seemed to have a good time although there was one sour moment for me when I saw Gail off to the side of the patio talking to Norm.
 I remembered what I'd overheard while under that bathroom window so seeing the two of them talking did bother me some, but I shook it off when they separated and Gail went over to talk to Mike.
 I was surprised when she went up on her toes and kissed his cheek and I wondered if I would ever know the story behind that.

  The party started breaking up around ten and as he was leaving Mike said the weather was nice enough for a round of golf and he asked if I would like to give it a shot on Saturday and I told him Gail and I had a lunch date for Saturday so he suggested Sunday and I told him I would give him a call after checking with Gail to see if she had anything planned.